 Francophone day care strike shuts down three Ottawa education centres

 The strike has affected day care services run by the Centre d'appui et de prevention (Le CAP), which runs a number of services in the city for francophone families facing mental health, addiction and disabilities.
-The organization runs three day care centres as well as a number of family and youth services.
+The organization runs four day care centres as well as a number of family and youth services.

 L'Association des enseignantes et des enseignants franco-ontariens (AEFO), the union representing franco-Ontarian education workers, called for a strike for Le CAP local union 203 beginning on Nov.
 7, demanding better working conditions and pay for workers.